allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 1. [Introducing EventStorming](https://leanpub.com/introducing_eventstorming) Alberto Brandolini’s book &mdash; *
    EventStorming Bible* &mdash; mandatory book!
-2. [The EventStorming Handbook](https://leanpub.com/eventstorming_handbook) by Paul Ryner &mdash; a great summary of * Introducing EventStorming* with a lot of valuable tips, tricks and recipes.
+2. [The EventStorming Handbook](https://leanpub.com/eventstorming_handbook) by Paul Rayner &mdash; a great summary of * Introducing EventStorming* with a lot of valuable tips, tricks and recipes.
 After that you will be able to explain EventStorming even to your own child.
 3. [GameStorming A Playbook for Innovators, Rulebreakers, and Changemakers](https://gamestorming.com/) by Dave Gray,